artificialsolutions/tie-api-example-twitter/README.md

 ### HTTPS

+An Azure account with an active subscription is required.
+[Create an account for free](https://azure.microsoft.com/free/?utm_source=campaign&utm_campaign=vscode-tutorial-app-service-extension&mktingSource=vscode-tutorial-app-service-extension).

 To run the connector locally, [ngrok](https://ngrok.com/) is preferred to make the connector available via HTTPS.

 ## GETTING STARTED